FarronF/limerick-council-meetings/meetings/2021/02/15-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th January 2021.md

 member of the public who requires assistance can contact Limerick City and County Council

-Customer Service or the Bin Waiver Team.---
+Customer Service or the Bin Waiver Team.
+---
 7

 **13.Notice of Motion submitted by Councillor S. Benson (to be referred to the Protocol**